Another look at the control properties of the Korteweg-de Vries equation: Introduction

 Here, for $x \geq $, $t \geq 0$,

-Thus, a definition for the exact controllability problem for the linearized system \eqref{eqnew21} is obtained as follows. \begin{definition} Let $\phi_T\in H^s(\R_x^+)$, thus the system is operational exact controllable at time $t = T$ if and only if there exists $f = f(t) \in H^{\frac{s+1}{3}}(\R^+_t)$ such that
+Thus, the control solving the exact controllability problem for the linearized system \eqref{eqnew21} is defined as follows. \begin{definition} Let $\phi_T\in H^s(\R_x^+)$, thus the system is operational exact controllable at time $t = T$ (via boundary operator) if and only if the system \eqref{eqnew21} is exactly controllable with a control $f = f(t) \in H^{\frac{s+1}{3}}(\R^+_t)$ given by the relation